What is a Proxy Statement?

-Sometimes the company provides the loan to the senior-level executives in some hundreds or thousands of dollars or even in millions of dollars.
-This loan given by the company is not good for the average shareholders of the company.
-The reason for the same can be the company is not compensated adequately for such loans provided as the company charges interest rate, which is below the interest rate charged by the banks or other institutions in the lending market.
-Another issue with the company providing loans is that many times companies forgive the loans given entirely because of the retirement of the employee or for other reasons making the shareholders bear the same in the future as such amount may have been paid to the shareholders as a dividend.
-So directly or indirectly, it is a loss to the shareholders of the company.
+Sometimes the company provides the loan to the senior-level executives in hundreds or thousands of dollars or even millions of dollars.
+This loan given by the company is not good for the average shareholders.
+The reason for the same can be that the company is not compensated adequately for such loans, as the company charges interest rates below the interest rate charged by banks or other institutions in the lending market.
+Another issue with the company providing loans is that many times companies forgive the loans given entirely because of the employee’s retirement or for other reasons making the shareholders bear the same in the future as such amount may have been paid to the shareholders as a dividendDividendDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity..
+So directly or indirectly, it is a loss to the company’s shareholders.

 #4 – Related Party Transactions